Inserting one edge into a simple drawing is hard: Introduction

 \section{Introduction}

 A \emph{simple drawing} of a graph $G$ (also known as \emph{good drawing} or as \emph{simple topological graph} in the literature) is a drawing $D(G)$ of $G$ in the plane such that every pair of edges shares at most one point that is either a proper crossing or a common endpoint.
-In particular, no tangencies between edges are allowed, edges must not contain any vertices in their relative interior, and no three edges intersect in the same point.
+In particular, no tangencies between edges are allowed and edges must not contain any vertices in their relative interior.
+It is commonly assumed that no three edges intersect in the same point; the results in this paper are independent of this assumption.
 Simple drawings have received a great deal of attention in various areas of graph drawing, for example in connection with two long-standing open problems: the crossing number of the complete graph~\cite{schaefer2018crossing} and Conway's thrackle conjecture~\cite{problems_book}.

 In this work, we study the problem of inserting an edge into a simple drawing of a graph.
 Given a simple drawing $D(G)$ of a graph $G=(V,E)$ and an edge $e$ of the complement $\overline{G}$ of $ G $ we say that $e$ can be \emph{inserted} into $D(G)$ if there exists a simple drawing of $G' = (V,E\cup \{e\})$ that contains $D(G)$ as a subdrawing.